This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What is a die-cut and how does it work?

-A die-cut is a precisely shaped piece cut from materials like paper using a die and press.
+A die-cut is a precise shape cut from materials like paper or fabric, using a sharp-edged tool or machine.

 What is the best die cut machine for cutting fabric?